Florida confirms Edwards hire

 2008-09 Miami Dolphins (Inside Linebackers Coach)

-"Coach Edwards is one of the best assistants in the NFL," Crowder said.
-"He has had a huge impact on me and I looked up to him like a father."
+“Coach Edwards is one of the best assistants in the NFL,” said former Gator and current Miami Dolphin Channing Crowder.
+“He has had a huge impact on me and I looked up to him like a father.”

 Comments are currently unavailable on this article